Croatia Traveller

 Krk holds an prominent place in the development of a Croatian national identity as it was an important centre of the Glagolitic script .A number of Glagolitic monuments have their origin in Krk including the Baska Tablet from Jurandvor near Baska, the Statute of Vrbnik and the Missal of Vrbnik from Vrbnik.
 The Glagolitic script was used on the island of Krk until the beginning of the 19th century.

-Krk is not the place to get away from it all as the major centres are packed with German and Austrian tourists from spring to autumn.
-Nevertheless it's easy to get to and there's tons of stuff to do.
+Krk is not the place to get away from it all as the major centres are packed with German and Austrian tourists from spring to autumn, mainly because it's easy to get to and it's an extraordinarily scenic island.
+Just to give you an idea, in 2012 Krk Island was listed in the World's Top Ten Islands by Cntraveler magazine.
+Here's how readers rated it:

 Getting to Krk Island

 Most people come to Krk Island by car as its linked by causeway to the mainland.
 There are also plenty of buses from Rijeka which stop in all the towns from Omisalj in the north to Punat in the south.
-The main ferry line serving Krk Island is the ferry from Baska to Lopar on Rab Island but it only runs from June to September.
-Otherwise there are ferries all year round from Valbiska to Merag on Cres Island.
+The main ferry line serving Krk Island is the ferry from Valbiska to Lopar on Rab Island.
+Click here for the schedule.
+There are also ferries from Valbiska to Merag on Cres Island.
 See the schedule at Jadrolinija, Croatia's ferry company.

 Accommodation on Krk Island